Khel Khel Mein (2021 film): Plot

 Khel Khel Mein revolves around the ever growing myths, mystery and mistrust after the Surrender of Pakistan.
-The film is a projection of the existing mindset and curiosity around the subject, which is interestingly knit into a journey of students exploring the history and making history by doing not the so obvious and expected.
-Instead following the path of mutual respect, love and peace for all.
+The film is a projection of the existing mindset and curiosity around the subject, which is interestingly knit into a journey of students exploring the history and making history by doing not the so obvious and expected, but instead following the path of mutual respect, love and peace for all.